ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

      :start-at: ICON:
      :end-at: strict: false

-  To find your ICON data that is for example located in files like ``~/climate_data/amip/amip_atm_2d_ml_20000101T000000Z.nc``, use the following dataset entry in your recipe:
+  To find your ICON data that is, for example, located in files like ``~/climate_data/amip/amip_atm_2d_ml_20000101T000000Z.nc``, use the following dataset entry in your recipe: